 Ground Coffee & Freshness: The Bottom Line

 Ground coffee lasts up to two weeks after you open the bag, but you’ll get the best flavor within 20 minutes of grinding the beans.
 That’s why we always recommend buying whole bean coffee and grinding it just before brewing.
 Store ground coffee at room temperature in an airtight container.
 And keep in mind that ground coffee doesn’t actually go bad — but it probably won’t be worth drinking if you wait too long.
+Purchasing whole beans will give you the longest lifespan, up to a year, and will provide the best flavor.

 - 17 Brilliant Uses for Used Coffee Grounds